doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+I found some crucial differences in the interaction from what I imagined.
+  1)User does not know what to do when Pi says 'Pick me up'
+    I imagined picking up the Pi device and holding it on her/his hand as the first engagement with the Pi.
+So I designed the Pi to repeatedly say 'Pick me up' until the user does so.
+However, during the act-out, the user was confused.
+User didn't expect to have a physical interaction with the device.
+Also, the user touched the device but didn't hold it in his hand.

+  2)User did not expect the game to start right away.
+    The design was to start the game right away after giving a one-sentence explanation.
+However, in the act-out, the user was not sure if the game has alreay begun even when he saw the screen(in the laptop, for this act-out).
+Therefore the user wasted first 6 seconds, which blew off the first round.

+  3)User does not know when the next round starts / how fast should he be.
+    The timing of user's reply and the device moving on to the next round was off.
+By the time the user replies, it was alerady moving on to the next question.
+I didn't realize there was no clear indication of how fast the user should be answering the question and when it'd move on to the next round.

+  4)User thought that repeated 'Pick me up' and 'Bye' at the end is kind of creepy.
+    One-sided communication turned out to be too creepier than I thought.

+  5)User replied 'Red' for the answer in the beginning, since the Pi box is red
+    User was asked to tell the Pi 'color of ink you see'.
+I intended to mean 'what he sees on the screen of Pi', not Pi itself.
+Unexpected layer of confusion.

+One thing I predicted right was:
+  User asked back 'What is Strooptest?'
+When Pi(me) said 'Let's play Strooptest, tell me a color of the ink you see'

+\*\***Things I can improve in design, learned from the act-out**\*\*
+  1) Instead of repeating 'Pick me up' to start the first interaction, I could use a different nudge to start the engagement
+  2) Add a interaction to actively start the game, instead of automatic start
+  3) Add a sign to let the user know when it's moving on to the next round or how many secs left in this roudn
+  4) Not use the unfamiliar terminology 'Stroopgame'.
+Change the instruction to something like 'Let's play a game to test your cognitive ability!
+Tell me the color of the ink you see on the screen.
+Want to play?'

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!